fuzzygroup/wayfarer/README.md

 [__API documentation__]()

 ## Features
-* Ensures non-circular, breadth-first and multithreaded traversal of page graphs
+* Non-circular, breadth-first and multithreaded traversal of page graphs
-* Fires HTTP requests via [net-http-persistent](https://github.com/drbrain/net-http-persistent) or automates browsers with [Selenium](https://github.com/seleniumhq/selenium)
+* Fires HTTP requests via [net-http-persistent](https://github.com/drbrain/net-http-persistent) or automates browsers with [Selenium](https://github.com/seleniumhq/selenium) and [Capybara](https://github.com/jnicklas/capybara)’s DSL
-* Optionally simplifies page interaction with [Capybara](https://github.com/jnicklas/capybara)’s DSL when using Selenium
 * Parses HTML/XML with [Nokogiri](http://nokogiri.org) and JSON with `::JSON` or [oj](https://github.com/ohler55/oj)
 * Can extract metadata with [Pismo](https://github.com/peterc/pismo)
 * Implements [ActiveJob](https://github.com/rails/rails/tree/master/activejob)’s API so you can use your favorite job queue
-* Stores URIs internally with an in-memory or [Redis]() frontier
+* Keeps track of URIs internally with an in-memory or [Redis]() frontier
 * Leaves data extraction and storage up to you

 __Shortcomings:__